deboragoncalves/js-course-origamid/README.md

-# js-course-origamid
+# Javascript Complete ES6 - Origamid
-Final project of the course Javascript Complete ES6, on Origamid.
-Status: doing.
+Final project and exercises of the course Javascript Complete ES6, on Origamid